NBISweden/AGAT/docs/tools/agat_sp_fix_overlaping_genes.md

 ## DESCRIPTION

-Check a gtf/gff annotation file to find cases where differents gene features have CDS that overlap.
+Check a GTF/GFF annotation file to find cases where different gene features have CDS that overlap.
 In this case the gene features will be merged in only one.
-One gene is choosen as reference, and the mRNA from the other gene will be linked to it.
+One gene is chosen as reference, and the mRNA from the other gene will be linked to it.
 So, it creates isoforms.

 ## SYNOPSIS